Garuda Indonesia terminates lease for 12 Bombardier aircraft

 Garuda is also in discussion for early payment settlement of its lease of six planes of the same model from Export Development Canada, which is supposed to end in 2024, Erick added.

-At the same briefing, the airline's chief executive Irfan Setiaputra, said Garuda had made losses on average of more than $30 million annually during the past seven years of using the CRJ-1000.
+At the same briefing, the airline's chief executive Irfan Setiaputra, said Garuda had losses on average of more than $30 million annually during the past seven years of using the CRJ-1000 aircraft.

 "On top of that this pandemic forced us to end this contract," Irfan said.

+NAC said it had not yet received a termination notice from Garuda and therefore the lease agreements remained in full force, and it expected Garuda to continue to honour its contractual commitments.

+"While NAC is sympathetic to the commercial difficulties of Garuda, it is confident of its position and absolutely determined to protect its commercial interest," the lessor said.

-(Reporting by Tabita Diela Writing by Fransiska Nangoy; Editing by Martin Petty)
+(Reporting by Tabita Diela; additional reporting by Jamie Freed in Sydney Writing by Fransiska Nangoy; Editing by Martin Petty and Bill Berkrot)

 ((Fransiska.Nangoy@thomsonreuters.com;))